swiftlang/swift-evolution/proposals/0542-package-manager-conditional-plugin.md

 1. **Evaluate the host and traits.** SwiftPM compares `hostPlatforms` with the host platform.
 It compares `traits` with the enabled traits.
 If a filter does not match, SwiftPM does not invoke the build tool plugin.
 2. **Invoke the plugin without a target platform.** The build tool plugin returns its commands in a context that does not depend on a build request.
 SwiftPM does not give the target platform to the build tool plugin.
-3. **Filter commands and outputs.** SwiftPM applies the `platforms` filter to each build command and each generated source or resource.
-For a prebuild command, SwiftPM applies the filter to generated files discovered in the output directory.
-SwiftPM may execute the prebuild command even when no configured target matches.
-The build system selects the matching build commands and generated files for each configured target.
+3. **Filter commands and outputs.** SwiftPM applies the `platforms` filter to each command and each generated source or resource.
+The build system selects the matching commands and generated files for each configured target.
 4. **Keep dependency resolution unchanged.** SwiftPM still resolves and fetches the package dependency.
 This behavior is consistent with [SE-0273](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0273-swiftpm-conditional-target-dependencies.md).

-On an excluded platform, SwiftPM does not run filtered build commands or add generated files to the target.
-SwiftPM may still run prebuild commands before it filters their discovered outputs.
+On an excluded platform, SwiftPM does not run filtered commands or add generated files to the target.
 The target must compile without these files.
 To use a different generator, add a separate plugin usage with its own condition:

 ```swift
 .target(